GLOBAL RESEARCH AT WESTMINSTER

-At Westminster College, we excel at developing young men and women to be leaders in a global community (learn more in the Columns Concept and the Concept for Student Development).
+At Westminster College, we excel at developing young men and women to be leaders in a global community.
 Westminster College faculty members have been pursuing research activities that help create a learning environment where leadership and global interdependence thrive.
 Read more about the recent globally-themed research, professional development, and faculty-led student research initiatives below.

 Dr. Linda Aulgur (Associate Professor and Chair, Department of Education) oversaw the accreditation process of the Westminster College Department of Education and it was given interim approval of a new 16th area of teacher certification-foreign languages, grades K-12 in Spanish and French.